Concessionary Bus Passes

 The Government decided that this would be the fairest method, rather than introduce a one-off rise which would leave those currently close to retirement age facing a full five-year delay.

 Current owners of bus passes are unaffected by these changes.

-If you are unsure how the new changes in pensionable age affect you, please visit the Pensions section of the Direct Gov website.
+If you are unsure how the new changes in pensionable age affect you, please visit the Pensions section of the Gov.UK website.